 The MA program in literature is a vital and exciting program that brings together dedicated scholar-teachers and a varied group of students.
 This program appeals to:

-- recent college graduates and returning students planning to pursue doctoral studies in English or comparative literature
+recent college graduates and returning students planning to pursue doctoral studies in English or comparative literature

 recent college graduates or returning students interested in pursuing careers as professors, teachers, editors, and writers

 career professionals exploring the possibility of a career change

 current teachers seeking to update their credentials and develop their skills

 individuals seeking a broad background in literature for professional enhancement

 The literature master's degree program at American University offers students challenging courses in a wide variety of areas.
 Faculty are outstanding scholars who are deeply engaged in their fields of intellectual inquiry.
 In graduate seminars and other courses with unique—often interdisciplinary—topics, students develop intellectual confidence and strengthen their skills in critical reading and analytical writing.
 Courses, supplemented by our Graduate Speaker Series, focus not only on traditional periods and national literatures but on African, African American, and Asian American literatures; Latin American and other literatures in translation; literary theory; feminist theory; and cinema.
-Because our department also offers an MFA in Creative Writing, students in the master’s degree program have the opportunity to study with distinguished creative writers as well.
+Because our department also offers an MFA in creative writing, students in the master’s degree program have the opportunity to study with distinguished creative writers as well.

 The size of our program—under thirty students—promotes a close community of faculty and students, with frequent opportunities for students to work closely with individual professors both inside and outside the classroom.
 The program offers students the unique opportunity to customize their program of study through selection of one of four specialty concentrations: pre-doctoral, teaching, interdisciplinary, or generalist.
 These concentrations provide flexible frameworks within which to organize your course of study in the MA.
 Two scholarly research opportunities—a mentored scholarly essay and a master’s thesis—enable students to work one-on-one with a professor in their chosen area of concentration while developing experience in scholarly research or sustained argument and interpretation.

-Through their course of study and related opportunities, students leave the Master of Arts program in literature prepared for a wide range of professional paths, including doctoral study and careers in education.
+Through their course of study and related opportunities, students leave the master of arts program in literature prepared for a wide range of professional paths, including doctoral study and careers in education.